 Please refer to your plan documents for complete details.

-CT scan: Computerized tomography scan.
+Computerized Tomography Scan.
 Pictures of structures within the body created by a computer that takes the data from multiple X-ray images and turns them into pictures on a screen.
-CT stands for computerized tomography.

 A procedure in which the doctor inserts a lighted instrument called a cystoscope into the urethra (the tube that carries urine from the bladder to the outside of the body) in order to look inside the urethra and bladder.